 Now is the Time to Control Diplodia Tip Blight

-submitted by Sarah Browning, UNL Extension Educator
+submitted by Sarah Browning, Nebraska Extension Educator

 The culprit is a fungal disease called Diplodia tip blight, (syn.
 Sphaeropsis tip blight).
 Infection kills current-year shoots and eventually may kill whole branches.
-This disease, caused by a fungus, becomes increasingly more common and destructive as trees age, although young trees can be affected.
+This disease becomes increasingly common and destructive as trees age, although young trees can be affected.

-Small, black, pimple-like structures develop at the base of infected needles and on the backside of pine cone scales.
+Small, black, pimple-like structures develop at the base of infected needles and on the backside of pinecone scales.
 These structures produce additional fungal spores that can re-infect the tree.

 Pests Causing Similar Symptoms

 Damage should also not be confused with pine wilt, a diseased caused by trunk-dwelling nematodes, which is killing many pines across Nebraska.
 Pine wilt primarily affects Scotch pine trees, and kills the entire tree very quickly.
 Usually within a matter of 2 or 3 months.

 New shoots are most susceptible during a two-week period starting when the buds begin to open and continue to be susceptible through mid-June.
 Infections are worse during years with very wet spring conditions, which promotes disease infection.
 High humidity also promotes the germination of spores.
 Fungus spores are dispersed primarily on rain splash from March to October.

 The information on this Web site is valid for residents of southeastern Nebraska.
 It may or may not apply in your area.
 If you live outside southeastern Nebraska, visit your local Extension office